Yatmish/Yatmish/README.md

 ## Yatmish <img style="height:2px;" src="https://a.deviantart.net/avatars/a/w/awesometereziplz.png?1">

-Hello, comrade!
+Hello!
 My name's *Gabriel* but you can also call me *yatmish*.
 I'm on my way to become a Full-Stack Developer, and always trying to expand my knowledge's horizon and...
 I like <a href="https://www.homestuck.com/story/1">Homestuck</a>?
 Yeah, I think that's a thing to put in this Read me.

 *Some toys that I usually use:*<br>
 <img src="https://camo.githubusercontent.com/190fb33f1d8cf3453c2672dfee886a0e8585bf0addd146fc62f2d2de346ea4eb/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f2d4a6176617363726970742d6564623230303f7374796c653d666c61742d737175617265266c6f676f3d6a617661736372697074266c6f676f436f6c6f723d7768697465">